 Fun, accessible and fully-immersive

 Along with invited guests we heard about the £13m museum’s vibrant new name ‘SHOWTOWN’.
-That’s the colourful, bold and playful brand which reflects the spirit and aim of the attraction.
+It’s the colourful, bold and playful brand which reflects the spirit and aim of the attraction.
 It celebrates Blackpool’s internationally significant story as the UK’s most popular seaside destination.
 And its role in the development of British popular culture.

-Located in the ‘Sands Venue Resort Hotel’ and open year-round, the museum will be fun, accessible and fully-immersive.
-It will be filled with objects, film, music and performance.
+Located in the ‘Sands Venue Resort Hotel’ and open year-round, the museum will be fun, accessible and fully-immersive, filled with objects, film, music and performance.
 Mixing the best of museums and visitor attractions, it’s your chance to look behind the scenes at what makes Blackpool special.
+Showtown will be divided into six themes; seaside, magic, shows, circus, illuminations and dance.

 Take a look at the official video introducing Showtown –